-- Open hours 8am to 6pm - 7 days per week
+Open hours 7 days per week from 8am to 6pm.

 - Do not visit the site if you or a member of your household are unwell, as you should be following the Government guidance on self-isolation.
 This means you should not visit if you are:

 - Extremely vulnerable and are remaining at home for shielding purposes

 - Symptomatic with coronavirus (COVID-19)

 - In a 14-day household isolation